UPDATE: What About Vaping?

-When many people think of marijuana smokers, rightly or wrongly, they often picture a burned-out dude sitting on a couch, surrounded by a haze of smoke, plowing through a bag of Cool Ranch Doritos.
-While that may be very far from the truth—quite a few regular folks indulge from time to time—it’s a difficult stereotype to get around.
+When many people think of marijuana smokers, rightly or wrongly, they often picture a burned-out dude sitting on a couch, surrounded by a haze of smoke, plowing through a giant tub of tasty cheese balls.
+While that may be very far from the truth—quite a few ‘regular’ folks indulge from time to time—it’s a difficult stereotype to get around.

 Child custody cases can be tense and hostile to begin with.
 If the issue is hotly contested between you and your soon-to-be-ex, it’s possible there will be mud-slinging involved.
 If you’re a regular marijuana user, this fact may be brought up as an illustration of why you’re an unfit parent, whether that’s true or not.

 The court likely won’t base a decision in your custody case solely on whether or not you use recreational marijuana, but it could very well be a factor.
 Occasional use is one thing, but if evidence shows that it significantly impairs your ability to take care of your children, or otherwise endangers their health and welfare, it can have a definite impact.